MicrosoftDocs/winrt-api/windows.devices.bluetooth.genericattributeprofile/gattdeviceservice_getcharacteristicsasync_652132649.md

 ## -description

-Gets the characterisitics that are part of this GattDeviceService instance.
+Gets the characteristics that are part of this GattDeviceService instance.

 ## -returns